TatevKaren/econometric-algorithms/README.md

 - Kaya U., Neşe.
 G. (2013).
 A Study on Multiple Linear Regression Analysis.
 1016(106): 234–240

 # Event Study Analysis

-File name: EventStudy.do
+File name: EventStudy.do, EventStudy.py

-Programming Language: STATA
+Programming Language: STATA, Python

+Event studies examine the behavior of firms’ stock prices around corporate events. event studies focusing on announcement effects for a short-horizon around an event provide evidence relevant for understanding corporate policy decisions.
+Event studies also serve an important purpose in capital market research as a way of testing market efficiency.
 In this STATA do file you can find the code of an entire event study analysis that investigates the impact of external event on (e.g. Trump Tweets) on the stock prices, where for the stock prices "daily" data frequency has been considered and for the event window intervals of [-100, 100] days & [-250, 250] days have been considered.
 The analysis contains stock prices for 45 unique company's.
 Per company we have run OLS regression where company's return has been regressed on the market return and event date.
 The do file consists of the following parts:

 - Running OLS regressions for 45 companies